9 posts in this topic

 Single Target Rotation

->

-> The single target rotation is influenced based on your talent choices.
-In the Arms specialization you can have two types of builds - one that is leaned toward passive play (Dauntless, Fervor, In For The Kill, etc) or you can have an active one (Overpower, Rend, etc) The below priority is assuming you have the selected talents, however, which is centered around the Focused Rage build.
+The single target rotation is influenced based on your talent choices.
+In the Arms specialization you can have two types of builds - one that is leaned toward passive play (Dauntless, Fervor, In For The Kill, etc) or you can have an active one (Overpower, Rend, etc) The below priority is assuming you have the recommended talents from above, however, which is centered around the Focused Rage build.

->

-> Multiple Target Rotation
+Multiple Target Rotation

 It's important to note that if you are doing a multiple target rotation you should have changed talents from the ones recommend above if the targets are able to be stacked together.
 You will change the Tier 1 / Level 15 talent from Dauntless to Sweeping Strikes.
 If the targets are spread out or cannot be stacked for a duration of time then Dauntless will still be your talent of choice.